I welcome the Minister of State, Deputy Stanton.

 Gabhaim buíochas arís leis an Aire Stáit.
 I thank the Minister of State for the timely and useful update.
-I want to take this opportunity to acknowledge his role.
+I take the opportunity to acknowledge his role.
 I travelled to London recently to meet a number of groups and organisations that are representatives of the Irish diaspora in Britain.

 I thank the Senator for taking the time to engage with our diaspora groups in the UK.
-I have been making the point as best I can to all of our diaspora groups around the world that they need to become very actively involved in this campaign in the run up to the referendum next May.
-I am very confident that the necessary legislation will be in place during the timelines I referred to.
+I have been making the point as best I can to all of our diaspora groups around the world that they need to become very actively involved in this campaign in the run-up to the referendum next May.
+I am very confident that the necessary legislation will be in place during the timelines to which I have referred.

-I thank the Minister of State, Deputy Cannon.
+I thank the Minister of State.
 I welcome back to the House the Minister of State at the Department of Justice and Equality, Deputy Stanton.

 The Minister for Justice and Equality, Deputy Flanagan, sends his apologies.
 The Cabinet is still in session and he is in attendance.
 I thank the Senator for raising this matter.

 The area referred to by the Senator forms part of the Limerick division and the Minister is informed by the Commissioner that the Garda strength of the Limerick division on 30 October 2018, the latest date for which figures are readily available, was 580.
 There are also 26 Garda reserves and 54 Garda civilian staff attached to the division.
-In addition, when appropriate, the work of local gardaí is supported by a number of Garda national units such as the national bureau of criminal investigation, the armed support units, the Garda national economic crime bureau and the Garda national drugs and organised crime bureau.
+In addition, when appropriate, the work of local gardaí is supported by a number of Garda national units such as the National Bureau of Criminal Investigation, the armed support units, the Garda National Economic Crime Bureau and the Garda National Drugs and Organised Crime Bureau.
 The Minister is further informed by the Commissioner that since the reopening of the Garda College in September 2014, 2,400 recruits have attested as members of An Garda Síochána, of whom 35 have been assigned to the Limerick division.
 Garda numbers, taking account of projected retirements, are expected to increase to around the 14,000 mark by year end.
 This focus on investment in personnel is critical.
 The moratorium on recruitment introduced in 2010 resulted in a significant reduction in the strength of An Garda Síochána.
-The Minister is now rebuilding the organisation and providing the Commissioner with the resources to increase Garda numbers and activity in order to tackle and prevent crime in all our communities, including east Limerick.
+The Minister is now rebuilding the organisation and providing the Commissioner with the resources to increase Garda numbers and activity in order to tackle and prevent crime in all communities, including east Limerick.